-The people who love wildlife and nurture wildlife tourism in California have an informational website, California Watchable Wildlife.
+The people who love wildlife and nurture wildlife tourism in California have an informational website, California Watchable Wildlife, see below.
 That website is excellent for trip planning.
-See details below.

 Wildlife Watching in California

-Wildlife watching in California can become a worthwhile lifetime pursuit.
-Folks, including kids, who have a joyous primordial experience of wildlife, will later vote to fund and conserve it.
-Above all, when you love something, you will protect it.
+Wildlife watching in California can become a wondrous lifetime pursuit.
+Folks, including kids, who have a joyous primordial experience of wildlife, will later vote to fund and conserve wildlife.
+When you love something, you will protect it.

 If You Go:

 Sacramento National Wildlife Refuge offers a Visitor Center presenting the entire regional wildlife story.
 See https://www.fws.gov/refuge/sacramento.
 Be sure to stop at this refuge.